Kuala Lumpur With Toddler: Activity Guide by Local Mama (2025)

 Batu Caves is a series of pretty temples carved into limestone hills.
 It’s quite a sight!

 Kids love the rainbow-colored stairway here.
-There are 272 steps though, so it’s best to use a sturdy carrier to bring them up to the cave temples at the top.
+There are 272 steps though, so be prepared to carry them up.

 Keep an eye out for the cheeky monkeys.
 They’re super quick so keep all your sunnies, water bottles, and food hidden.